damianhakert/damianhakert.github.io/source/_posts/2014-11-21-gitlab-7-5-and-ci-5-2-released.markdown

 ---
 layout: post
-title: "GitLab 7.5 and GitLab CI 5.2 released with custom git hooks and MAIN_EE_FEATURE"
+title: "GitLab 7.5 and GitLab CI 5.2 released with new and custom git hooks and parellel builds"
 date: 2014-11-21
 comments: true
 categories:
-author: ADD_YOUR_FULL_NAME
+author: Job van der Voort
 ---

 GitLab is open source software to collaborate on code.